 - However, you cannot receive payments on behalf of someone else

-- Payments will only be made to the person who has been asked to self-isolate by NHS Test and Trace
+- Payments will only be made to the person who has been told to self-isolate by NHS Test and Trace

 Can my bank take my self isolation grant to pay my overdraft?

 - No, banks are not allowed to use your self isolation grant or any other benefit to repay an overdraft.
 You can protect your self isolation grant by writing to your bank.
 This protection is called a 'first right of appropriation of funds order'.
 You will need to tell your bank how to use these payments.